argoproj/argo-workflows/docs/metrics.md

   # IgnoreErrors is a flag that instructs prometheus to ignore metric emission errors.
 Default is "false"
   ignoreErrors: false

-  # Use a self-signed cert for TLS
+  # Use a self-signed cert for TLS, default true
-  secure: false
+  secure: true
 ```

 The metric names emitted by this mechanism are prefixed with `argo_workflows_`.